Nordstrom/nToConfluence/README.md

 ## TODO
 1. Add logic to switch between stash and filesystem
 2. error handling
-3. CLI
-4. Remove pages from confluence that have been removed from stash
+3. Remove pages from confluence that have been removed from stash